5 simple ways to prioritise user experience on your website

-With UX playing such a huge role in digital marketing and web development in 2018, there are a variety of ways you can improve your website.
+With UX playing such a huge role in digital marketing and web development, there are a variety of ways you can improve your website.
 While some of these methods of providing the best possible user experience can require a huge investment, there are some improvements that are easy to make and worth every bit of effort.

 Take a Mobile-First Approach

-With mobile the preferred method of online browsing in 2018, it’s clear how important it is that you put mobile user experience first when considering your website.
+With mobile the preferred method of online browsing, it’s clear how important it is that you put mobile user experience first when considering your website.
 Those that want to improve their online performance need to create a seamless mobile experience.
 This is possible through:

 - Responsive web design